 On-campus horse stables, outdoor & indoor riding arenas provide an excellent opportunity to engage an otherwise resistant client in the therapy process.
 The program is operated by Amber Miller, Licensed Clinical Social Worker who has multiple certifications in Equine Assisted Therapy.

-Equine Assisted Therapy is offered year round and is proving to be extremely successful in helping our young people.
+Equine Assisted Therapy is proving to be extremely successful in helping our young people.
 Each contact that a child has with a horse and staff member allows them the opportunity to build feelings of respect for self and others, and to build their sense of compassion and self worth.
 The relationship built between a child and a horse can be a powerful tool in developing functional skills and insight into a child’s behaviors.
 Additionally, this relationship can bring significant healing to a child.
 In order for the relationship to grow, the young person must develop communication, patience, boundaries and respect.
 The horses will give trust and respect to those who earn it.
 Equine Facilitated Therapy challenges youth to experience change and growth during a session.
 Children often feel motivated and empowered by their interactions with the horses and are often able to be at their best and happiest during these sessions.

 There are four programs currently running at the indoor riding facility at Kemmerer Village.
 They are Work, Recreation, Counseling and the “Horses and Heroes” Program.
 The children are placed in which ever program best meets their individual needs.
 Children who participate in horse programs at Kemmerer Village learn to build trust and confidence.
 They also help them to use empathy and to maintain appropriate boundaries with others.
 Horses are very sensitive to body language and give accurate feedback to our children about how they are communicating.
 In the “Horses and Heroes” program, residents who have advanced in their clinical program are selected to continue their growth by serving as volunteers to riders who come from the community.
 This is a unique and wonderful opportunity for residents to work alongside qualified community volunteers to help others and learn more about becoming leaders.